EsraaK-009/Arabic_dialects_clasification/README.md

 ### Local Deployment

-In this repo I have two models till now, can be accessed by two different POST functions.
+In this repo I have two models that can be accessed by two different POST functions.

 - Machine Learning model can be accessed by: yourlocalhost/ml
 - Deep Learning model can be accessed by: yourlocalhost/dl
-- Both take json in the body of the POST request for example: {"text": "مثال من تويتر"} and return a string.
+- Both take JSON in the body of the POST request for example: {"text": "مثال من تويتر"} and return a string.
 - example using Postman:

 ![](./postman.png)

 ### Results

 It's clear that Arabic dialects are similar and even Arabs can get confused between them if written.
-Models also gets confused.
+Models also get confused.
 I see that if we combine some close dialects together and have classes less than 18, we'll get much better results.